youngchief-btw/Glitch-Docs/docs/md/languages-and-frameworks.md

-The following languages and frameworks are supported on Glitch-
+The following languages, package managers and frameworks are currenly supported on Glitch-

+- Yarn

+- Poetry

+- pip

+- Pipenv

 - CSS (Cascading Style Sheets)